Quansight-Labs/numpy_pytorch_interop/RFC.md

 ### Testing

-The testing of the framework was done via ~~copying~~ vendoring tests from the NumPy test suit.
+The testing of the framework was done via ~~copying~~ vendoring tests from the NumPy test suite.
 Then, we would replace the NumPy imports with `torch_np` imports.
 The failures on these tests were then triaged and discussed the priority of fixing each of them.

-In the (near) future, we plan to get some real world examples and run them through the library, to test its coverage and correctness.
+In the end, to have a last check that this tool was sound, we pulled five examples of NumPy code from different sources and we run it with this library.
+We were able to successfully the five examples successfully with close to no code changes.
+You can read about these in the [README](https://github.com/Quansight-Labs/numpy_pytorch_interop).

 ### Limitations

 A number of known limitations are tracked in the second part of the [OP of this issue](https://github.com/Quansight-Labs/numpy_pytorch_interop/issues/73).
-There are some more in [this issue](https://github.com/Quansight-Labs/numpy_pytorch_interop/issues/86).
 When landing this RFC, we will create a comprehensive document with the differences between NumPy and `torch_np`.